sk0493/degrees_of_kb/README.md

 # Introduction

-A small python project that tkaes inspiration from the kevin bacon rule.
+A small web scrapping project using beautifulsoup.

-The user will enter a wikipedia link and the will receive 6 different links that are related to their original wikipedia link.
+The user will enter a wikipedia link and will receive 6 different links that are related to their original wikipedia page.

 Included are
 - demo of how to use the code